Biden to nominate Senate staffer White, former close aide Bianchi as deputy USTRs

 "Jayme White has spent two decades working to ensure American trade policy empowers American workers and promotes a sustainable environment," the statement said.

-White grew up in Seattle, Washington, and his family members were union workers for Boeing, the largest U.S. exporter.
+White grew up in Seattle, Washington, and his family members were union workers for Boeing Co (BA.N), the largest U.S. exporter.

-Bianchi, who previously worked at asset manager BlackRock Inc, and served as head of global policy development at Airbnb, also served as a senior advisor to the Biden Institute at the University of Delaware.
+Bianchi, who previously worked at asset manager BlackRock Inc (BLK.N), and served as head of global policy development at Airbnb Inc (ABNB.O), also served as a senior adviser to the Biden Institute at the University of Delaware.

-Biden and his chief trade negotiator Katherine Tai have underscored their strong support for organized labor and have vowed to pursue a trade policy that focuses on workers rights, protection of the environment and human rights.
+Biden and Tai have vowed to pursue a trade policy that focuses on workers' rights, protection of the environment and human rights.

 White worked closely with Tai to strengthen the U.S.-Mexico-Canada (USMCA) trade agreement that took effect in July and add enforceable measures on labor and the environment.

-Tai on Thursday vowed to rigorously enforce USMCA, saying it contained the most comprehensive environmental standards of any U.S. or global trade accord, although she acknowledged that its failure to explicitly acknowledge climate change was a “glaring omission”.
+Tai on Thursday vowed to rigorously enforce USMCA, saying it contained the most comprehensive environmental standards of any U.S. or global trade accord, although she acknowledged its failure to explicitly acknowledge climate change was a "glaring omission". read more

-Senate Finance Committee Chairman Ron Wyden strongly backed his long-time aide White to serve as Tai’s deputy.
+Senate Finance Committee Chairman Ron Wyden said Tai had nominated "two top-notch deputies" and said he would work to see both nominations move forward as soon as possible.

 Our Standards: The Thomson Reuters Trust Principles.